 People talk about blogs all the time without always being clear as to what they are and why they should be used.

-A blog is actually the shortened form of web log and it’s use started in the early 1990s in the earliest days of the internet.
-The blog was a way to post articles and thoughts so that users could share each others thoughts.
+A blog is actually the shortened form of a weblog and its use started in the early 1990s in the earliest days of the internet.
+The blog was a way to post articles and thoughts so that users could share each other’s thoughts.
 These days blogs are not so personal and are more about businesses.

 Once you have finished reading this there is no reason why you are not telling the world what you are doing in Singapore on a daily basis.

 Once armed with all this blogging know how you have everything needed to be able to blog daily.
 When combined with your expertise of the goods or services you are selling you have all you need to have a successful ongoing blog.

 If you wish to learn all there is to know about applying blogging and any other kind of writing to the application of marketing your business in Singapore go to the Hub Spot Academy.
 All you have to do is visit their online marketing training and resource page for sound advice and really useful tips.

 These tips will tell you all you need to know: